fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 In your JavaScript code, use the `Vue.use()` method to register the `vue-fusioncharts` component.

-To include the core FusionCharts files, do the following:
+To include the core FusionCharts files, copy the following line of code:

 ```Shell
 import FusionCharts from 'fusioncharts/core'
 ```

-To include the **theme engine extension**, do the following:
+To include the **theme engine extension**, copy the following line of code:

 ```Shell
 import ThemeEngine from 'fusioncharts/features/theme-engine';
 ```

-To include the theme file, do the following:
+To include the theme file, copy the following line of code:

 ```Shell
 import fusion from 'fusioncharts/themes/es/fusioncharts.fusion'
 ```

-To add `ThemeEngine` and `fusion` as dependencies to the core, do the following:
+To add `ThemeEngine` and `fusion` as dependencies to the core, copy the following line of code:

 ```Shell
 FusionCharts.addDep(ThemeEngine);  (ThemeEngine - reference from above)